1986 Tennessee gubernatorial election

 The 1986 Tennessee gubernatorial election was held on November 4, 1986, to elect the next governor of Tennessee.
+Incumbent Republican governor Lamar Alexander was term-limited, leaving the governorship an open seat.
 Democratic nominee Ned McWherter defeated former Republican governor Winfield Dunn with 54.3% of the vote.

 With this win, McWherter flipped the state back into Democratic control, with the state legislature also being controlled by Democrats.

 Background

 Republican governor Winfield Dunn's term ended in 1975; at the time, the Constitution of Tennessee barred governors from serving consecutive terms.
 He returned to the private sector, working for several years as the vice president of public relations for the Nashville-based Hospital Corporation of America.

 In 1986, Dunn once again ran for governor.
 He easily defeated Hubert Patty and Charles Vick in the Republican primary, but questions over party unity dogged his campaign.
 During his first term, Dunn had vetoed a bill calling for the establishment of a medical school at East Tennessee State University, reasoning that the state's three existing medical schools were adequate.
 Though the legislature overrode his veto, he nevertheless drew the enmity of powerful 1st district congressman Jimmy Quillen, in whose district the school was to be located.
 Quillen was still smarting over the veto more than a decade later, and withheld his endorsement in 1986.
 Without Quillen's endorsement, Dunn struggled in East Tennessee (normally a Republican stronghold), and was defeated in the general election by the Democratic nominee, Ned McWherter.